Skip to Main Content

 What About Fair Use?

 Fair use is a legal exemption to the exclusive rights of copyright holders.
-It is determined on a case-by-case basis and is based on a consideration of the following four factors:
+It is determined on a case-by-case basis consideration of the following four factors:

-• The effect upon the potential market for the copyrighted work
+4. The effect of your use on the market for or value of the copyrighted work

-Using a code of best practices is the best way to determine if your use constitutes fair use.
-The Center for Media and Social Impact has a library of best practices for fair use best practices that are subject and discipline specific; The Code of Best Practices in Fair Use for Academic and Research Libraries is one that faculty should be consult.
+A code of best practices is the best way to determine if your use constitutes fair use.
+The Center for Media and Social Impact has a library of best practices for fair use that are subject and discipline specific; The Code of Best Practices in Fair Use for Academic and Research Libraries is one that faculty should be consult.

 Where Does Public Domain Fit into All This?